rta-pipe/rta-gui-component/README.md

 ## Visualizing the components

 ### Description:
-In order to test the Polymer components, an Express (Node.js) has been setted up.
+In order to test the Polymer components, an Express (Node.js) server has been setted up.
 Starts the server and then connect to it with the browser (use an ssh-tunnel if you are connceting with a remote ssh connection).

 ### Pre-requisities:
 * Node.js (download binaries at https://nodejs.org/dist/v8.11.3/node-v8.11.3-linux-x64.tar.xz)